 - 34 patients were treated with mechanical endovascular reperfusion therapy in 2019

-- Fall 2019 regional report demonstrates a 0% serious complication rate for patients that have had a carotid endarterectomy or carotid stenting procedure at Baylor Scott & White Memorial – Temple (below the national average).
+- Fall 2019 regional report demonstrates a 0% serious complication rate for patients that have had a carotid endarterectomy or carotid stenting procedure at Baylor Scott & White Medical Center – Temple (below the national average).
 Serious complications can include stroke, death, or heart attack after the procedure.
 Some patients who have had a stroke or have stroke symptoms may have a blocked artery in the neck area or the artery could be narrowed which can cause a stroke or stroke symptoms because it decreases blood flow to the brain.
 In order to minimize the stroke risk a provider may recommend the patient has a carotid endarterectomy or carotid stenting procedure to restore blood flow in the neck artery and to the brain.

 Learn how you can identify the signs and symptoms of a stroke.